Keio University

 Information education for all students began in earnest in the late 90s.
 A "Computer Science" department was established at Keio Futsubu School, and compulsory classes to learn information literacy began.
 Originally, in library and information science, the term information literacy refers to the ability to search for and scrutinize necessary information using information tools to solve problems, but in Japan, it is often used in the context of computer literacy or IT literacy.

 With the advent of Windows 95, classes started with the basics of keyboard usage, using word processors and spreadsheets.
 In elective classes, students learned HTML to create web pages and enter contests.
-If we didn't teach the difference between half-width and full-width characters, some students would write entire English sentences in full-width.
+Unless taught the difference between full-width and half-width characters, some students would write entire English sentences in full-width.
 The term "digital divide" was born, and there were concerns that social and economic disparities would arise based on information processing capabilities.

-Entering the 2000s, the issue of information ethics came into focus.
-Slander and defamation on bulletin boards, impersonation, harmful sites, posts on "underground" school sites, cyberbullying, the handling of personal information, chain emails, copyright, and crimes such as fraud and fictitious billing became social issues alongside the spread of SNS.
-The areas to be covered expanded infinitely.
-It became important for educators to learn the latest knowledge, including case studies, not only to protect students from becoming victims of crime but also to prevent them from becoming perpetrators by understanding what constitutes a crime and what kind of damage occurs.
+Entering the 2000s, issues of information ethics came into focus.
+Slander and defamation on bulletin boards, impersonation, harmful sites, posts on "underground" school websites, cyberbullying, the handling of personal information, chain emails, copyright, and crimes such as fraud and fictitious billing became social issues alongside the spread of SNS.
+The area to be covered expanded infinitely.
+To protect students from becoming victims of crime—and to prevent them from becoming perpetrators—it became important for teachers to learn the latest knowledge, including case studies, regarding what constitutes a crime and what kind of damage can occur.

 From LL Classrooms to Electronic Whiteboards

 The digitalization of school facilities accelerated in the early 2000s.
-In English, cassette tapes became CDs and MDs, and in 2002, the LL (Language Laboratory) classroom was abolished to create a multi-purpose classroom where laptops could be connected via wired LAN.
+In English, cassette tapes became CDs and MDs.
+In 2002, the LL (Language Laboratory) classroom was abolished to create a multi-purpose classroom where laptops could be connected via wired LAN.

 However, compared to cassettes, which allowed for easy speed adjustment and cueing, CDs were less user-friendly.
 The benefits of digital were only truly felt with the advent of MP3 players.

 The use of electronic whiteboards (Interactive Whiteboards) began with the introduction of Smart Boards in 2008.
-Using dedicated software, not only text but also audio and video materials could be embedded on the screen, and one could write directly on slides with a touch pen.
+Using dedicated software, teachers could embed not only text but also audio and video materials on the screen and write directly on slides with a touch pen.
 Because of the novelty, student concentration increased, and some commented that the class felt like it ended in an instant.

 Later, taking the opportunity of the main building reconstruction in 2015, projectors with electronic whiteboard functions were installed in all classrooms.
 These devices are suitable for simultaneous instruction, as they eliminate the need to erase the blackboard, allow all board writing to be saved, and enable a quick review of the previous lesson at the start of class.
-However, in Japanese-style homeroom classrooms where teachers move between rooms every hour, electronic whiteboards required screen adjustments every time, taking time to start.
-Much like setting up and wiring non-permanent laptops each time, it was a laborious task, making them unsuitable for daily use until wireless connections became widespread.
+However, in Japanese-style homeroom classrooms where teachers move between rooms every hour, electronic whiteboards required screen adjustments every class, which took time to start.
+Like setting up non-permanent laptops and connecting them via wire each time, it was a laborious task, making them unsuitable for daily use until wireless connections became widespread.

 Use of LMS

-Moodle is an open-source platform used in over 200 countries, overwhelming other systems in terms of supported languages and number of sites.
+Moodle is an open-source platform used in over 200 countries, overwhelming other systems in the number of supported languages and sites.
 It has over one million users worldwide, and academic societies have been established in Japan to research its utilization.
 Based on the idea of social constructivism, it provides activities and resources helpful for forming learning communities.

-In my classes, I use the forum function for writing instruction, which is useful for students to read each other's writing and submit revised versions.
+In my classes, I use the forum function for writing instruction, which is useful for reading other students' writing and submitting revised versions.
 The Center's Moodle courses are kept for four years, and I believe it is excellent in that students can visualize and reflect on their learning records and changes (differences) even after graduating from Keio Futsubu School.

 Educational Use of Google and Response to the New Infectious Disease